JohnSpeno/owney/README.md

 their hands now.

-1. Your package may now be *processed* at one or more USPS facilities as it travels towards (hopefully) its destination.
+1. Your package may now be *processed* at one or more USPS facilities as it travels towards its destination.

 1. The next status that may happen is *arrival*.
-This is a good sign that your shipment is at the USPS office which will perform the final delivery.
+This is a good sign that your shipment is at the USPS office which will perform its final delivery.

 1. And then, fingers crossed, your package will become *delivered*.
 If may also be *forwarded*, which might start the cycle over again.

 And of course, sometimes things do not go as they should.
-Your package may encounter what I call an exception.
+Your package may encounter what I call exceptions.
 Owney recognizes the following exception
 types:

 * Notice Left - this is the most common exception.
-A notice of the attempted delivery is supposed to be left with the recipient.
+A notice of the attempted delivery should have been left with the recipient.
 Many times they aren't left or get lost (they are quite small and easy to overlook).
 The recipient may need to contact their local USPS office to arrange redelivery or pick-up.

+* Missent - this one is the fault of the USPS.
+They sent your shipment someplace it should not have gone and they noticed their mistake and re-routed the shipment.

+And these three exceptions usually mean your shipment is being returned to you.

 * No Such Number

 * Undeliverable as Addressed

 * Return to Sender

-* Missent - this one is the fault of the USPS.
-They sent your shipment someplace it should not have gone and they noticed their mistake and re-routed the shipment.

 Of course, not every package goes through every status.
 Also, for whatever reason, sometimes the status changes of your shipments are not updated in a timely fashion.
-E.g. you may see a shipment arrive and yet you may not get a notice of its delivery until days later, even if the shipment was delivered on the same day as the arrival notice.
+For example, you may see a shipment arrive and yet you may not get a notice of its delivery until days later, even if the shipment was delivered on the same day as it arrived.

 Author
 ------